DarthKeller/InitiativeTracker/README.md

 ## Pages
 ### Index
 The index page is the initiative tracker.
-It contains everything necessary to run a combat in D&D
+It contains everything necessary to run an encounter in D&D

 ### Players
 The players page is for checking various player stats.
 Since this is stored in a json file, these stats should not need to be updated very often.